Libensemble/libensemble/docs/data_structures/worker_array.rst

 Since workers can be an a variety of states, the worker array ``W`` contains information about each worker's state.
-This can allow allocation functions to determine what work should be performed based on worker-statuses.
+This can allow allocation functions to determine what work should be performed based on each worker's state.

 We take the following convention: